-(1) Shareholders' equity exclude hybrid products accounted in Equity but not eligible for CET1 capital.
+(1) Shareholders' equity excludes hybrid products accounted in Equity but not eligible for CET1 capital.

-On both end-of-years, the range of shocks considered in this analysis (parallel variations of interest rate curves of +/-200 bps) reflects, as in previous years, a relevant asymmetry of impacts over the economic value of the Group.
-This is due to the assumption of a minimum of 0 (zero) interest rate and due to the different impacts verified over the portfolio for the several repricing terms (resulting in different effective impacts occurring under the two scenarios).
+On both end-of-years, the range of shocks considered in this analysis (parallel variations of interest rate curves of +/- 200 bps) reflects a relevant asymmetry of impacts over the economic value of the Group.
+This is due to the assumptions related with the limits to interest rate decreases in rates decrease scenarios and to the different impacts verified over the portfolio for the several repricing terms (resulting in different effective impacts occurring under the two scenarios).